-Only the Epic, Feature, and Story work items of a Scrum project can be added to a test plan as requirements.
+Only the Epic, Feature, and Story work items of a Scrum project and the default Requirement work items of a Kanban project can be added to a test plan as requirements.

-Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project.

-- Step 2 In the navigation pane, choose Testing > Testing Plan. - Step 3 Click Create in the upper part of the page.
+- Step 1 Log in to the CodeArts homepage, search for your target project, and click the project name to access the project. - Step 2 In the navigation pane, choose Testing > Testing Plan. - Step 3 Click Create Plan in the upper part of the page.
 The Create Test Plan page is displayed. - Step 4 Set Name, Version (optional), Processor, Plan Period, Associated Iteration (optional), and Description (optional), and click Next.